 If you can’t find time to sleep for eight hours, take a power-nap during a day.
 This strategy is vital for reducing stress.
 When you go to bed, leave your cell phone outside of the bedroom or at least turn it off.
 Listen to some relaxing music.
 Light some candles.
 Think about something pleasant.
 If you live in a city, use earplugs to avoid being disturbed by loud noise.
 If you don’t have the ability to sleep for 8 hours a night, take 1-2 power-naps throughout the day.
 It will help you recharge your batteries and allow for new, fresh energy, creativity and positive mood.

 7. Be grateful

-Start a Thanksgiving Journal to exercise and improve your gratitude.
+Start a thanksgiving journal to improve your level of gratitude.
 I have one, so every day, before going to bed, I write five thanks to people for their acts of kindness or nice words of support.
-I don’t take those positive moments for granted and, in return, my Thanksgiving Journal provides a strong evidence that life is good, which fills me up with optimism, hope, and enthusiasm.
+I don’t take those positive moments for granted and, in return, my thanksgiving journal provides a strong evidence that life is good, which fills me up with optimism, hope, and enthusiasm.

 Practicing these strategies will help you become stronger physically and emotionally, stay hopeful even during challenging times, build meaningful relationships with your family, friends and colleagues, increase the quality of your life, and decrease the level of stress.